 The original version of this article was revised: The Figure 7 has been corrected.

 IC50 values of Sophoridine for various cancer cells and normal cells.
 (DOCX 63 kb)

 After pretreated with 20 μM z-VAD-fmk, a pan caspase inhibitor, for 1 h, Miapaca-S2 and PANC-1 cells were treated with 20 μM Sophoridine for 48 h.
 Apoptosis was evaluated by flow cytometry.
-(JPEG 537 kb)
+(JPG 537 kb)

 After pretreated with 5 mM NAC for 2 h, cells were treated with or without 20 μM Sophoridine for indicated time, and then the treated cancer cells were sent to cell cycle and cell apoptosis analysis by FACS.
-(JPEG 571 kb)
+(JPG 571 kb)